leowerneck/leowerneck.github.io/Outer_boundary_conditions.md

 Outer boundary conditions reflect the fact that we must restrict our attention to a finite region, thus introducing *artificial boundaries* into the problem.
 A wave propagating along the $$x$$-direction will do so forever, but if one studies this wave in a finite region of space, say $$x\in[0,L]$$, then the wave will interact with the boundaries at $$x=0$$ and $$x=L$$, causing, for example, undesirable reflections.

 The reason why we refer to these boundary conditions as *outer* is the following: we generally consider a numerical grid with $$N+1$$ discretization points.
-This grid, which is where we are interested in obtaining the solution, is refered to as the ***interior grid***.
+This grid, which is where we are interested in obtaining the solution, is referred to as the ***interior grid***.
 However, say we are solving the problem:

 $$
 \partial_{t}f(t,x) = \partial_{x}f(t,x)\ .